All players MUST register to tryout for a competitive team.

 For more questions regarding competitive soccer email: firstname.lastname@example.org

--Players must wear soccer cleats, shin guards, white t-shirt (no team uniforms/club logos), and bring a water bottle and a soccer ball.
+-Players must wear shinguards, soccer socks, soccer cleats, and bring a water bottle and a soccer ball.

--Players are encouraged to attend all tryouts but must attend at least one tryout to be considered for a team.
+-Players should attend at least one tryout to be considered for a team.
+Players are encouraged to attend all three tryouts.

 Preparing for Tryouts